 We’ll come up with two different sentences: “The dog is very old” and “still very active.”

-The phrase that comes after the but is a dependent clause because it has no subject noun and cannot stand on its own as a sentence.
-We leave out the comma because, in order for the sentence to make sense, a dependent clause needs to be directly connected to an independent clause.
+The words that come after the but form a phrase with no subject noun and cannot stand on their own as a sentence.
+We leave out the comma because, in order for the sentence to make sense, the phrase needs to be directly connected to an independent clause.

 Let’s learn from the following examples below: